 I had this two mornings in a row; the first day it was two hen eggs and a little more onion than shown here.

 Liver for breakfast, eh?
-Well, I noticed they were selling it in strips at Whole Foods — I wasn’t going to have to get a pound or so of it, and it was from a pastured animal.
+Well, I noticed they were selling it in skinny small strips at Whole Foods — I wasn’t going to have to get a pound or so of it, and it was from a pastured animal, so it was probably filtering out less toxins.
+I ended up buying something like less than half a pound.
+It’s way too rich to cook a pound of it all up at once for a single person.

 At any rate, I’ve had a love-hate relationship with liver.
 In my youth I was to go in for surgery but was sent home to Iron Up on liver, iron tablets, and whatever metallic shavings my parents could force down me before returning a month later for the surgery.
 (I made that up about the metallic shavings.)